-- 545 - For a system, select which actors it will incorporate (multiple actors per system are acceptable). - For each actor, select the integration profiles in which it will participate. - For each actor and profile, select which options will be implemented. - All required transactions must be implemented for the profile to be supported (for XDS-MS, refer to the transaction descriptions for XDS in ITI TF-2). - Implementers should provide a statement describing which IHE actors, IHE integration profiles and options are incorporated in a given product.
+- For a system, select which actors it will incorporate (multiple actors per system are acceptable). - For each actor, select the integration profiles in which it will participate. - For each actor and profile, select which options will be implemented. - All required transactions must be implemented for the profile to be supported (for XDS-MS, refer to the transaction descriptions for XDS in ITI TF-2). - Implementers should provide a statement describing which IHE actors, IHE integration profiles and options are incorporated in a given product.
 The recommended form for such a statement is defined in PCC TF-1: Appendix C. - In general, a product implementation may incorporate any single actor or combination of actors.
-When two or more actors are grouped together, internal communication between actors is assumed to be sufficient to allow the necessary information flow to support their functionality; for example, the Document Source Actor of XDS-MS may use the Patient Identifier Cross-reference Consumer Actor to obtain the necessary patient identifier mapping information from its local patient id to that used in the document sharing domain.
-The exact mechanisms of such internal communication are outside the scope of - domain.
+When two or more actors are grouped together, internal communication between actors is assumed to be sufficient to allow the necessary information flow to support their functionality; for example, the Document Source Actor of XDS-MS may use the Patient Identifier Cross-reference Consumer Actor to obtain the necessary patient identifier mapping information from its - local patient id to that used in the document sharing domain.
 The exact mechanisms of such internal communication are outside the scope of the IHE Technical Framework. - When multiple actors are grouped in a single product implementation, all transactions originating or terminating with each of the supported actors shall be supported (i.e., the IHE transactions shall be offered on an external product interface). - The following examples describe which actors typical systems might be expected to support.
-This is not intended to be a requirement, but rather to provide illustrative examples. - An acute care EMR serving a hospital might include a Document Source Actor, Document Consumer Actor, a Document Repository Actor, a Patient Identification Consumer Actor, as well as a Secured Node Actor.
-An Ambulatory EMR serving a physician practice might include a Document Source Actor, Document Consumer Actor, a Patient Demographics Client Actor, as well as a Secured Node Actor.
+This is not intended to be a requirement, but rather to provide illustrative examples. - An acute care EMR serving a hospital might include a Document Source Actor, Document Consumer Actor, a Document Repository Actor, a Patient Identification Consumer Actor, as well as a Secure Node Actor.
+An Ambulatory EMR serving a physician practice might include a - Document Source Actor, Document Consumer Actor, a Patient Demographics Client Actor, as well as a Secure Application Actor.